saatvikqm-ai/quiz-it-up/README.md

      - Use +10/-10 buttons to adjust scores for each team
      - "Reset Scores" button to set all teams back to 0
      - Scores can be positive or negative (no minimum limit)
+     - **"Show/Hide Scoreboard" toggle button** to control audience display

 4. **Audience View**:
    - Shows only the current slide in full-screen
-   - **Dynamic Live Scoreboard**: Displays all team names and current scores in top-right corner
+   - **Dynamic Live Scoreboard**: Hidden by default, appears as large overlay when toggled by presenter
+   - Large, readable scoreboard display centered on screen when visible
    - Automatically syncs with presenter's navigation and scoring changes
    - Clean interface with no audience controls